interxect/pyRouterLib/README.md

-core1a.sat uptime is 9 weeks, 2 days, 21 hours, 10 minutes
+testdevice uptime is 9 weeks, 2 days, 21 hours, 10 minutes

 System returned to ROM by power-on